 UGA Specific Information for Water and Soil Resources

-Business and industry: International seed and agricultural chemical companies employ environmental soil scientists as technical, research, and information specialists.
-Regional and local agricultural firms also employ many environmental soil scientists as land use experts, quality control specialists, and information and computer analysts.
-Environmental consulting firms employ environmental soil scientists to assess environmental conditions, monitor soil and water pollutants, reclaim disturbed lands, and prepare environmental policy.
+Students trained in the area of water and soil resources are hired by the private sector as technical, research, and information specialists.
+Regional and local agricultural firms also employ graduates trained as water and soil resource specialists as land use experts, quality control specialists, and information and computer analysts.
+Many graduates are self-employed consultants or are hired by environmental consulting firms to assess environmental conditions, monitor soil and water pollutants, reclaim disturbed lands, and prepare environmental policy.

 Campus Resources